 I am currently a member of a research group that studies a newly-discovered material of great theoretical interest, quark-gluon plasma, which is created in high-energy collisions between heavy nuclei like lead and gold.
 Quark-gluon plasma is exceptionally difficult to study experimentally, so theory and computer modelling are of great importance to the progress of the discipline.
 Our group studies the material properties of quark-gluon plasmas theoretically and develops new methods in fluid dynamics that can be used to simulate them on the computer.
-In my current work, I am exploring a relationship between quark-gluon plasma and a similar fluid, the cold Fermi gas, which may allow us to calculate values for the viscosity of quark-gluon plasma with higher precision than experimental data for quark-gluon plasma itself would allow.
+In my current work, I am exploring a relationship between quark-gluon plasma and a similar fluid, the cold Fermi gas, ( awkard, and confusing why this would be true )which may allow us to calculate values for the viscosity of quark-gluon plasma with higher precision than has yet been experimentally determined.
 The viscosity of quark-gluon plasma is of great importance because it reveals information about the interactions between quarks and gluons, which are believed to be the fundamental constituents of protons, neutrons, and all macroscopic matter.
 In my future work with this group I hope to contribute to improving the computability and accuracy of methods in fluid dynamics that will allow us to more effectively and efficiently simulate the behavior of quark-gluon plasmas.

 My academic goal is to enter a PhD program in theoretical physics after my graduation from the University of Colorado.
 I hope to spend my career doing fundamental high-energy physics or nuclear fusion energy research at a university or national laboratory.